blog

 A responsive design adapts to display size to improve the user experience.
 An example is a grid layout that increases the number of columns with the width of the screen, from one on a narrow mobile device, to several on a wide screen display.
 A responsive design is made up of responsive design elements, among them responsive images, which help to:

-Here, we address the first motivation, showing how to automate image resizing for Jekyll sites, by using ImageMagick command-line tools.
+We address the first motivation, showing how to automate image resizing for Jekyll sites by using ImageMagick command-line tools.

 Responsive images are enabled by two attributes of the HTML img